dbeene/METALS_NavajoWaterGIS/readme.md

 # Navajo Nation Water Quality Interactive Map

-# Dr. Yang comment and suggestions
+# Dr. Yang comments and suggestions

 * 3/1/2021 (Minor suggestions for your alpha submission)
   * It is nice you have the scroll function implemented for the popup, to make it more readable, I would suggestion the following: (1) add a blank line between "WELL INFORMATION- NAVAJO NATION WELL" and the first popup item (i.e., FID), (2) bold the header name (e.g., "FID:", "well_no:") for each popup item, and add a space after the ":", and remove the ";" at the end, (e.g., "FID:743;" to  "**FID:** 743").
 Also, I would suggest you  remove the "OBJECTID:", as I do not think they give useful info.